 Use Caution If You Have:

-Dizziness, numbness, or confusion are signs to pause immediately.
+Dizziness, confusion, numbness, or chest discomfort are signs to stop immediately.

 Bringing It All Together